Lancetnik/FastDepends/docs/docs/advanced/index.md

 # CustomField

 !!! warning "Packages developers"
-    This is the part of documentation will talks you about some features, that can be helpfull to develop your own packages with `FastDepends`
+    This is the part of documentation will talks you about some features, that can be helpful to develop your own packages with `FastDepends`

 ## Custom Arguments Field